Author guidelines

 • Corresponding author.
 Ensure that the e-mail address is given and that contact details are kept up to date by the corresponding author.
 Please include the ORCID number.

-• Author contribution.
-EJFB encourages to provide this information.
+• Author contribution statement.
 All authors that have made a significant contribution to the paper should be listed.
+EJFB encourages authors to provide information about their contribution using the relevant CRediT roles.
 Those who have provided support but have not contributed to the research should be featured in an acknowledgements section.
 If authors have equal contribution, please write: Authors contributed equally to the work

 Main manuscript file